Did you know that ants live on every single continent except Antarctica?

 Another solution may be to physically impede ants with baby powder, or talc.
 Ants don’t like it and will stay away.

-Special poisons exist which are slow-acting and sweet to ants.
+Special any baits exist which are slow-acting and sweet to ants.
 Place them around where ants travel and they may take the poisons back to the nest to destroy the ants at the source.

 9. Find the Nest